Ice-type model: Physical justification

 Several real crystals with hydrogen bonds satisfy the ice model, including ice and potassium dihydrogen phosphate KH_{2}PO_{4} (KDP).
 Indeed, such crystals motivated the study of ice-type models.

-In ice, each oxygen atom is connected by a bond to four other oxygens, and each bond contains one hydrogen atom between the terminal oxygens.
+In ice, each oxygen atom is connected by a bond to four hydrogens, and each bond contains one hydrogen atom between the terminal oxygens.
 The hydrogen occupies one of two symmetrically located positions, neither of which is in the middle of the bond.
 Pauling argued that the allowed configuration of hydrogen atoms is such that there are always exactly two hydrogens close to each oxygen, thus making the local environment imitate that of a water molecule, H_{2}O. Thus, if we take the oxygen atoms as the lattice vertices and the hydrogen bonds as the lattice edges, and if we draw an arrow on a bond which points to the side of the bond on which the hydrogen atom sits, then ice satisfies the ice model.
 Similar reasoning applies to show that KDP also satisfies the ice model.

 In recent years, ice-type models have been explored as descriptions of pyrochlore spin ice and artificial spin ice systems, in which geometrical frustration in the interactions between bistable magnetic moments ("spins") leads to "ice-rule" spin configurations being favoured.
 Recently such analogies have been extended to explore the circumstances under which spin-ice systems may be accurately described by the Rys F-model.